Skip to main content

 • NJ-specific knowledge: BAIT election analysis, NJ safe harbor calculations, NJ non-conformity traps (TB-36, no QBI, no half-SE deduction), and NJ exit planning for creators relocating to no-tax states.

-• One CPA, not a factory: Greg Monaco personally handles every return, every consultation, and every IRS notice.
-You never speak with a receptionist or get handed off to junior staff.
+• One CPA, direct access: Greg Monaco personally handles every return, every consultation, and every IRS notice.
+Learn more about Greg or read client reviews.

 • Privacy-first communication: All client communication goes through TaxDome (encrypted, SOC 2 compliant).
 I never contact you through social media or platforms.